Symmetry & Critical Points for Symmetric Tensor Decomposition Problems: Families of symmetry breaking critical points

 \begin{rem} Depending on the application, tensor decomposition problems may be studied over the complex numbers, e.g., \cite{comon2002,cartwright2013number,chiantini2017generic,brachat2010symmetric}.
 The symmetry breaking framework carries over to this setting without change.
 For example, a family of complex $\Delta S_d$-critical points corresponding to the pair of exponents $(\tau_1,\tau_2) = (0,-3/4)$ is given by

 Note that here Puiseux series are given in terms of $d^{-\frac{1}{4}}$. \end{rem}

 \begin{rem} By B\'{e}zout's theorem the number of solutions of (\ref{deltasd_cubic}) is generically 25 (the product of the total degree of the equations), exceeding the actual number of solutions.
 The more refined bound given by Bernstein's theorem \cite{bernshtein1975number} is still lose.
-In both cases, degeneracy seems to result from additional structure on account of symmetry. \end{rem}
+In both cases, this results from additional structure on account of symmetry, see \cite{arjevani2024symmetry}. \end{rem}